tabsdata/tutorials/t01_csv_pub_sub/README.md

 * Add a Tabsdata [transformer](https://docs.tabsdata.com/latest/guide/04_working_with_functions/working_with_transformers/main.html)
   in the mix.
-Perform complex transformations on ``CUSTOMER_LEADS`` table using a Tabsdata tranformer, and connect the output table from the transformer to a subscriber.
+Perform complex transformations on ``customer_leads`` table using a Tabsdata tranformer, and connect the output table from the transformer to a subscriber.
 * Read files from and write files to different external systems beyond local file system.
 You can read more about them [here](https://docs.tabsdata.com/latest/guide/supported_sources_and_destinations/main.html).